armanops/bimeh-website-crm/agent-docs/start.md

    - Use server-side rendering or server actions for sensitive operations
    - Follow basic security practices (input validation, no client-side secrets)
    - Log activities securely
+     6- the contents of the website should always be persian.

 ## Coding Practices